Chapter 17.39

 3. Rooflines shall be vertically articulated at least every fifty feet along the street frontage, by varying rooflines, height and/or building form.

 D. Usable Open Space/Landscape.
-The intent of the open space/landscape standards is to require new multifamily development to support a high quality of life with appropriate usable open space, indoor and outdoor community amenities, retention of heritage trees, and new planting of trees, shrubs, and ground cover that add variety and interest.
+The intent of the open space/landscape standards is to require new multifamily development to support a high quality of life with appropriate usable open space, indoor and outdoor community amenities, and new planting of trees, shrubs, and ground cover that add variety and interest.
 “Usable open space” means on-site area or areas, accessible to the residents of the development it serves and designed for safe and convenient active use for recreational, leisure, and social activities.
 Other open spaces such as areas within a street side setback (other than a permitted private porch and/or patio), creek setback, stormwater management facility, wetland/habitat preservation areas, and sloped areas over five percent are not considered “usable open space.”

 1. Usable Open Space and Amenities.
 Each multifamily residential project shall provide permanently maintained usable open space and/or amenities.
 The total amount of usable open space and/or amenities included for the project shall at a minimum provide a total of one hundred fifty square feet of usable common and/or private open space per unit.
 Projects directly adjacent to a public park or directly across a local street from a public park need to only provide a total of forty-eight square feet of common and/or private usable open space per unit on the project site.
 Usable open space and/or amenities shall be provided as follows: